You maybe wondering if prostate massage is good for men’s health?

 - A problem with the nerves that connect to the lower urinary tract

 Prostate Cancer Risk

 Prostate cancer is common amongst over 50 year- olds, but the risk always increases with age.
 In the early stages, cancer cells are confined to the prostate gland.
 As the illness becomes more aggressive, the cells enter the vascular and lymphatic systems.
 This enables the disease to spread to other parts of the body.
-This often results in the development of secondary tumours, which often appear in the bones.
+This often results in the development of secondary tumors, which often appear in the bones.

 Prostate massage should not be performed by patients of prostate cancer, or if you have a family history of prostate cancer.
 You want to avoid the risk of spreading prostatic cancer cells throughout the body.

 The overriding benefit of prostate massage is that it is both healthy and pleasurable.
 There are very few things you can say that about!
 Massaging of the prostate gland can release the build up of toxins in the prostate ducts, and can heal illnesses and prevent them.
 This is why this practice is always recommended for men by both doctors and prostate massage advocates.

 Prostate massage can also produce a highly pleasurable sensation, which is why some men practice prostate massage for personal sexual pleasure.

 If it’s your first time, the prospect of prostate massage might be daunting.
 Prostate massage can be dome in the privacy of your home.
 Some men find the idea of it very unnatural, dirty or taboo.
 Therefore, some men avoid prostate massage altogether.
 The good news is it doesn’t have to be as scary as you think.